intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 Datasets should be named according to the following conventions.

 The following general conventions apply in all element-specific conventions.
-- no plurals except: dataset names, API paths, API field names.
+- no plurals except in dataset names, API paths, and API field names.
 - spaces removed
 - periods and commas not allowed
 - names short but meaningful